jhonsonlee/ddpg-in-reacher-env/README.md

 [image2]: https://user-images.githubusercontent.com/10624937/43851646-d899bf20-9b00-11e8-858c-29b5c2c94ccc.png "Crawler"

-# Project 2: Continuous Control
+# Solve Reacher Environment Using DDPG Agent

 ### Introduction

-For this project, you will work with the [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment.
+In this project, we will create an agent to reach the green balooon.
+The agent is in form of a robotic arm which have a freedom to move in all direction.
+The term agent here is a robot built using Artificial Intelligence.
+In detail, we use Deep Deterministic Policy Gradient(DDPG) well-written in [this paper](https://arxiv.org/abs/1509.02971).

+We will use [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment to train the agent.
+The following gif picture depicts the environment we will solve using the agent.

 ![Trained Agent][image1]

-In this environment, a double-jointed arm can move to target locations.
-A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
-Thus, the goal of your agent is to maintain its position at the target location for as many time steps as possible.
+Keep in mind, our goal is move the agent's hand to touch the target baloon.
+A reward of +0.1 is provided for each step that the agent's hand is in the baloon location.
+Thus, the goal of your agent is to maintain its position at the target baloon for as many time steps as possible.

 The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a number between -1 and 1.